vamshireddy/Remote-Compilation-System/README.md

 In the client side the application will ask client to enter either of the two choices
 1) Execute the command on the server and get back the result
-2) Compile the C program which is sent and get the executed output back
+2) Compile the C program on the server and get the executed output back

 Server will do the processing of the input command and executes the command or compiles the C program accordingly.
 Serve will also execute the compiled C program and send the result back to the client

 Error Handling:
-TO BE FIXED : If the compiled program is wrong, The client gets infinete garbage printed on the screen
+TO BE FIXED : If the compiled program is wrong when the serve is compiling, The client gets infinete garbage printed on the screen.

 FILES: